nightfurys/enterprise-docs/content/docs/installation/helm/eks/_index.md

 Anchore maintains a [Helm chart](https://github.com/anchore/anchore-charts/blob/master/stable/anchore-engine) to simplify the software installation process.
 An Enterprise installation of the chart will include the following:

 - Anchore Enterprise software
-- PostgreSQL (9.6.2)
+- PostgreSQL (10 or higher)
 - Redis (4)

 To make the necessary configurations to the Helm chart, create a custom `anchore_values.yaml` file and reference it during installation.
-There are many options for configuration with Anchore, this document is intended to cover the minimum required changes to successfully install Anchore Enterprise on Amazon EKS.
+There are many options for configuration with Anchore.
+The following is intended to cover the minimum required changes to successfully install Anchore Enterprise on Amazon EKS.

 **Note:** For this installation, an ALB ingress controller will be used.
 You can read more about Kubernetes Ingress with AWS ALB Ingress Controller [here](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/)